lbryio/lbry.com/content/faq/android-basics.md

 The purpose of this FAQ is to answer questions about some of the basic functionality available in the LBRY Android App.
 Please see our [other FAQ entries](/faq) for additional information.

-**Important notes:**

-- We are aware of issues with playing videos on some mobile networks.
-You can try on wifi, or use [https://beta.lbry.tv](https://beta.lbry.tv) for now**

-- If you are getting stuck at the loading screen, try uninstalling/reinstalling the Android app.

-- Wallets do not sync between Desktop and Mobile yet, see our [wallet sync FAQ](https://lbry.com/faq/how-to-backup-wallet#sync)

 ## Why Does LBRY Want My Email Address?

-Emails are collected to authenticate and [uniquely identify](/faq/phone) users so that they can be eligible for [LBRY Rewards](#rewards), sync subscription data and to stay up to date on the latest LBRY happenings.
+Emails are collected to authenticate a lbry.tv account and [uniquely identify](/faq/phone) users so that they can be eligible for [LBRY Rewards](#rewards), sync wallet data/preferences, and to stay up to date on the latest LBRY happenings.

 No other data is stored with your email login.
 All other data, including your [wallet](#wallet), [downloads](#data) and published content are stored [locally on your device](/faq/lbry-directories#android).
-You will be asked to create a [password to secure your account](https://lbry.com/faq/how-to-backup-wallet#sync).
+You will be asked to create a [password to secure your account](/faq/account_sync).

 ## How Do I Change My LBRY Connected Email?

 If you ever need to change your LBRY Android App email address or sign out, please see [this guide](/faq/how-to-change-email#android).
-Clearing data or uninstalling leads to a loss of wallet currently, please [backup your wallet data](/faq/how-to-backup-wallet#android).
+Clearing data or uninstalling leads to a loss of wallet if you don't have one synced.

-If you sign into a new email and need to transfer your verification status, you'll need to [reach out to us](mailto:help@lbry.com) in order to link your accounts.
+If you sign into a new email and need to transfer your wallet and verification status, you'll need to [reach out to us](mailto:help@lbry.com) in order to link your accounts.
 Please do not verify again to obtain rewards on a 2nd account; your Rewards account may be disabled for abuse.

 ## Syncing of Accounts

 The Android app allow syncing of your account/wallet and secures it with a password.
-Please read the [wallet FAQ](https://lbry.com/faq/how-to-backup-wallet#sync) in more detail to understand how this works.
+Please read the [sync FAQ](/faq/account_sync) in more detail to understand how this works.

-## What If I Want To Run LBRY On Multiple Android Devices?

-If you want to run the LBRY app on multiple PCs or on other platforms like Android, you can sign in with the same email on all devices.
-Each installation will still have its separate wallet and download data (as mentioned above).

-Any rewards earned will be sent locally to the wallet where they are claimed.
-In the future, our goal to enable an opt-in wallet syncing service across devices.

 ## What Are LBRY Rewards? {#rewards}